roma2023/LeetCode/Arrays, Strings and Hashing/Medium/36-valid-sudoku/README.md

 - **Time Complexity**: `O(1)`, as the input size is constant (a 9x9 board), making the operation effectively constant time despite the nested loops.
 - **Space Complexity**: `O(1)`, since the space used does not scale with input size but remains limited to storing a fixed number of elements (at most 9) from the board at any time.

+## Demonstration of the Optimal Solution

+### Example Using Input 1

+**Input**: Board as shown in the image above.

+1. **Check Rows and Columns**:
+   - No duplicates found in any row or column.
+2. **Check 3x3 Sub-grids**:
+   - Each 3x3 block is checked, and no duplicates are found.

+**Output**: true

+This step-by-step demonstration shows the thoroughness of the solution in checking each necessary component of the Sudoku board to ensure all validation rules are met.